 The board supports economic development in Iowa.
 Purchases by the school district will be made in Iowa for Iowa goods and services from a locally-owned business located within the school district or from an Iowa-based company which offers these goods or services if the cost and other considerations are relatively equal and they meet the required specifications.

 It shall be the responsibility of the superintendent to approve purchases, except those authorized by or requiring direct board action.
 The superintendent shall have the authority to authorize purchases without competitive bids for goods and services costing under $________ without prior board approval.
-For all purchases for goods and services costing over $________, the superintendent shall seek competitive bids and shall submit all bids to the board for its review.
+For all purchases for goods and services costing over $________, the superintendent shall seek competitive quotes or bids as appropriate and shall submit to the board for its review.

 The superintendent may coordinate and combine purchases with other governmental bodies to take advantage of volume price breaks.
 Joint purchases with other political subdivisions will be considered in the purchase of equipment, accessories or attachments with an estimated cost of $50,000 or more.